-A few months ago, Eve Isambourg was still a second-year student taking her exams in environmental governance and oceanic issues.
-Last May she decided that she would spend her third year abroad on a mission she would dedicate to the planet.
-It was on Twitter that Eve launched the #IspeakBlueToo movement, in support of International Ocean Day, on 8 June, 2018.
-Several thousand people raised their voices for a global cause, to stand up for the blue planet that we inhabit.
-Today the #IspeakBlueToo movement is a growing human wave, a community of actors who are committed to protecting the oceans.
+In 2018, Eve Isambourg was still a second-year student taking her exams in environmental governance and oceanic issues.
+Towards the end of her second year, she decided that she would spend her third year abroad on a mission she would dedicate to the planet.
+It was on Twitter that Eve launched the #IspeakBlueToo movement, in support of International Oceans Day, on 8 June.
+A few thousand people raised their voices for a global cause, to stand up for the blue planet that we inhabit.
+Today, the #IspeakBlueToo movement is a growing human wave, a community of actors who are committed to protecting the oceans.

 "When we hear that in 2050 there will be more plastic than fish in the oceans, yes, that worries me.
 But above all, it makes me want to raise my voice and take action!"

-Of French origin, Eve grew up in Mauritius, and it is there that she first got involved with humanitarian work, by working as an intern for the local Let's Do It Foundation.
+Of French origin, Eve grew up in Mauritius, and it is there that she first got involved with humanitarian work, by first interning at the local Let's Do It Foundation.
 She was put in charge of communications and public relations for the WorldCleanUpDay 2018, an event that received international attention on 15 September.
 More than 15 million people, gloves and bags in hand, united to clean up the planet.
-In Mauritius, more than 8000 people committed to more than 70 clean-ups, a first for the small Indian Ocean island!
+In Mauritius, over 8,000 people committed to more than 70 clean-ups, a first for the small Indian Ocean island!
 During that time, Eve received a phone call announcing that she had been selected to become an "Ocean & Climate Youth Ambassador" aboard the Peace Boat.